Jesus Henry Christ: Release

 The film had its world premiere in April 2011 at the Tribeca Film Festival before going on general release in the US on April 20, 2012.
 It grossed $20,183 at the box office.

 Reception

 As of June 2020, the film holds a 23% approval rating on Rotten Tomatoes, based on 22 reviews with an average rating of 4.06 out of 10.
-On Metacritic it has a score of 41% based on reviews from 12 critics, indicating "mixed or average reviews".
+On Metacritic it has a score of 41% based on reviews from 12 critics, indicating "mixed or average" reviews.

-John Anderson of Variety magazine says the film is "Too deliberately eccentric" but that it "does feature some standout performances and a refreshingly unconventional approach to telling its slight story."
+John Anderson of Variety magazine said that the film is "Too deliberately eccentric" but that it "does feature some standout performances and a refreshingly unconventional approach to telling its slight story."